Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lower Bound

-We combine Equation \eqref{equa:q_lower_bound_1} and \eqref{equa:q_lower_bound_2} in the first step.
-For the second step, we combine Equation \eqref{equa:BHI_1} and Equation \ref{equa:KL_1}.
+where we combine Equation \eqref{equa:q_lower_bound_1} and \eqref{equa:q_lower_bound_2} in the first inequality, and the second inequality is by Equation \eqref{equa:BHI_1} and Equation \eqref{equa:KL_1}.
 For the last step we substitute $\sum_{j=1}^{n}\EE_{\theta_{0}}[N_{K}(b_{j})]$ by $x$ and turn to find the minimum value of the function $f(x)$.
 Then, we have as the minimum of $f(x)$.
 Thus, we have

 Using the basic inequality $x/(1+x)\leq\log(1+x)\leq x$ for $x>-1$, we have

 when $0\leq\delta^2\leq 1/8$.
 Combining Equation \eqref{equa:lower_bound_1_Q} and the above inequality, we obtain

 Finally, we choose $\delta=\Big({1}/\big(T(n-1)^{2}(H-1)\big)\Big)^{1/3}$ to obtain the lower bound